KGFSB-agent/Site_parser/README.md

   You can choose which page to which data will be collected in the `.env` file.

 - **Asynchronous translation into Russian**:
-  The parser is also capable of synchronously translating all incoming text with 'p' and 'li' tags.
+  The parser is also capable of synchronously translating all incoming text with `p` and `li` tags.

 - **Further improvements**:
   In the future, parsing options for other sites will be added, as well as the ability to parse from many sites at the same time.